 But if you’re considering YTT primarily because you want to quit your day job, make yoga your full-time income, or achieve financial freedom through teaching . . . we need to talk about some math first.

-The Financial Reality of Teaching Yoga
+What Is the Financial Reality of Yoga Teaching?

 Let me be perfectly clear: Teaching yoga is not an ideal primary profession, despite what social media might imply.